Asif520/Registration-status/README.md

-This is a cosole based simple project to show registration status of students
+This is a console based simple project to show registration status of students